philipp2310/snips-tv-programm/README.md

 The programm responds to the intends:
 - Philipp:whatsOnTV {channel|time}

-Tells the show on the requested channel at a given time.
+Tells the show on the requested channels at a given time.
+You can provide a list of channels!
 If there is no channel given, it will list the shows for all favorite channels.
 If there is no time given, it will tell the current show